 - Assembling this thing can be quite challenging, even with the video you can consult.
 You’ll have to exert a bit of force to really get the pegs through the holes.
 In some cases, the holes may be too small or not aligned properly.

-This is a good deer feeder for those who want things simple.
+This is a good animal feeder for those who want things simple.
 It’s also most suitable for those who don’t have any raccoon or squirrel problems, as the food may be too inviting for these varmints.
 The fact that you can use it for plants or for decorating your home makes it popular too.

 Moultrie MFHP12367 All in One Timer Kit Deer Feeder